-Jane Mullett is a relationship manager with UN Global Compact – Cities Programme.
-She is also an academic, with expertise in climate change adaptation, participation and community engagement and the arts.
+Dr Jane Mullett is an academic, with expertise in climate change adaptation, participation and community engagement and the arts.

-Jane was previously employed as a Research Fellow within the Climate Change Adaptation Program, RMIT Global Cities Institute (2008 – 2016), where her research focused on adapting critical infrastructure to the changing climate and understanding the role that climate change plays in all facets of an urban environment.
+Jane was previously employed as the City Engagement Technical Leader at the UN Global Compact – Cities Programme (2017-2018) and as Research Fellow within the Climate Change Adaptation Program, RMIT Global Cities Institute (2008 – 2016), where her research focused on adapting critical infrastructure to the changing climate and understanding the role that climate change plays in all facets of an urban environment.
 In this role she worked across organisations in the Pacific, Asia and Australia bringing relevant climate science to risk management processes within a range of organisations.
 She also worked on the communication of climate risks and adaptation options at the community level, conducting participatory theatre workshops on these topics with those often excluded from decision-making processes.